AWS Environments

 Manual Credential Types

-When you configure manual credentials, your AWS administrator must log into your AWS account and manually create the required credential resources, including IAM policies, instance profiles, and a cross-account role or access keys.
+When you configure manual credentials, your AWS administrator must log in to your AWS account and manually create the required credential resources, including IAM policies, instance profiles, and a cross-account role or access keys.

-Important: The prerequisites also require logging into StreamSets to retrieve information generated for the organization.
-You first must invite your AWS administrator to join your StreamSets organization.
+Important: The prerequisites also require logging into IBM StreamSets to retrieve information generated for the organization.
+You first must invite your AWS administrator to join your organization.
 You can invite the administrator using the default role assignments, or you can modify the role assignments to grant the administrator the Environment Manager role only.

 To configure manual credential types, complete the following prerequisites: